nondejus/AwesomeUnityCommunity/README.md

 * [uTextureSendReceive](https://github.com/BarakChamo/uTextureSendReceive) - Unity network texture sender and receiver for video and frame streaming.
 * [P2P.NET](https://github.com/Phylliida/P2P.NET) - (Formerly UnityP2P) Peer to peer networking in Unity using WebRTC and a free Heroku server for signaling.
 * [unity_physics_csp](https://github.com/spectre1989/unity_physics_csp) - Basic implementation of client-side prediction in Unity, so real networking happens, all network traffic is simulated in a single Unity instance.
-* [msgpack-sharp](https://github.com/scopely/msgpack-sharp) - A lightweight, high performance MessagePack framework for the CLR that works in constrained environments like AOT under Unity and Xamarin.
-* [MessagePack-CSharp](https://github.com/neuecc/MessagePack-CSharp) - Extremely Fast MessagePack Serializer for C#(.NET, .NET Core, Unity, Xamarin).
 * [unity-timeline-sync](https://github.com/asus4/unity-timeline-sync) - Synchronize multiple Unity Timeline via UDP.
 * [MLAPI.Relay-Documentation](https://github.com/MidLevel/MLAPI.Relay-Documentation) - This is the repository for the MLAPI.Relay, a UNET Relay.
 This is where documentation and issues can be found and reported.
+* [websocket-sharp](https://github.com/sta/websocket-sharp) - A C# implementation of the WebSocket protocol client and server.

 ## :pencil2: Scripting <a name="scripting"></a>